 This species of penguin lives along the rocky coastline of southwest Africa, in the countries of South Africa and Namibia.
 It is found nowhere else in the world.
 Its range is restricted to a relatively small area where water temperature doesn’t fluctuate much.
 Like all penguin species, the African penguin lives in the Southern Hemisphere.
 It also lives in a temperate climate, as do most species of penguin.
 Only a few species live as far south as Antarctica in an extremely cold climate.

-At The Maryland Zoo, African penguins can be seen at Rock Island in the African Journey exhibit.
+At The Maryland Zoo, African penguins can be seen at the new Penguin Coast exhibit in the African Journey exhibit.
 This species is also featured in the Zoo’s Animal Embassy collection as an Animal Ambassador.

 Because penguins gather in such great numbers, the presence of any penguin colony is hard to miss.
 One colony of African penguins in particular, established at Boulders Beach near Cape Town, South Africa, has become something of a tourist attraction.
 People go there for the beach, the swimming, and to see the penguins.

 Sharks, Cape fur seals, and occasionally killer whales prey on African penguins.
 Mainland colonies also have to watch out for leopards, mongoose, genet, and domestic cats and dogs.
 Kelp gulls steal penguin eggs and newborn chicks.
 Despite protections in place for this species, people continue to collect African penguin eggs, although not to the extent that they once did.
 Penguin eggs have traditionally been considered a delicacy to eat, and for a very long time people also collected eggs for public and private egg collections.
 In the past, the birds were also food for sailors.